KhanhLD/laravel-base/README.md

 # Laravel base project
 Current version: Laravel 5.7.15

+#IMPORTANT
+In the `.env` file.
+With param `APP_DEBUG` - Only set TRUE at your local.
+MUST set FALSE at STAGING/PROD

 # TODO
 - [ ] Add document
 - [ ] Refactor architecture